 It is in line with the future jobs that reflect fourth industrial revolution careers with a new set of skills like these.

-As the leaders, they have to balance understanding of increasingly complex technical systems, how users communicate with each other, global workforce challenges, integration in local markets and cultures.
+As the leaders, they have to balance understanding of increasingly complex technical systems, how users communicate with each other, global workforce challenges, and integration into local markets and cultures.

 Therefore, personnel with multiple ranges of skills, abilities, and aptitudes will be in higher demand.

-Properly using cybersecurity talents and technical team to the multi-layer businesses will be a challenging effort for the cybersecurity managers’ business leadership in the fourth industrial revolution.
+Properly using cybersecurity talents and technical teams in multi-layer businesses will be a challenging effort for the cybersecurity managers’ business leadership in the fourth industrial revolution.

 4. Critical thinking abilities

 It is not that much easy to investigate cybercrime.
 With the change of time, technological systems, further aggravated by the illegal use of artificial intelligence, attribution, and prosecution will turn the situation much more challenging.